 The previous amounts do not include employer specific deferred outflows of resources and deferred inflow of resources related to the changes in proportion.
-These amounts should be recognized (amortized) by each employer over the average remaining service lives of all plan members, which is 7.82, 7.87, 8.05, 8.14 and 8.04 years for the 2021, 2020, 2019, 2018 and 2017 amounts, respectively.
+These amounts should be recognized (amortized) by each employer over the average remaining service lives of all plan members.